 1 The “Factor” column lists each of the factors that were varied in this analysis.
 These were selected based on previous variance-based sensitivity analysis.

-2 The “Explains > 5% of variance” columns show the relative importance of each of the factors, in combination with other factors varied in the study, that explain more than 5% of the variance in HTL energy production (left) and total energy production (right).
+2 The “Explains > 5% of variance” columns show the relative importance of each of the factors, in combination with other factors varied in the study, that explain more than 5% of the variance in HTL energy production (left) or total energy production (right).
 Dashes are used to indicate that a factor does not explain more than 5% of the total variance of the target metric (either energy from HTL or total energy).

 3 The PTC REC multiplier is only applicable to CHP, CNG, Elec, and PNG; other technologies have zero PTC REC values.